FCarter09/weather-app/README.md

 This is a simple weather app.

-This weather app pulls up the current weather  and 5-day forcast for any city in the United States.
+This weather app pulls up the current weather  and 5-day forecast for any city in the United States.

 The weather information provided is temperature, humidity, and wind.